 Fleas can be harmful to any dog’s health.
 The flea bite can cause irritation and itching.
 The dog can also chew the infected part to get some comfort.
 Regular grooming and check-ups can help in keeping your dog flea-free.

 The allergies mentioned above are a few typical French bulldog allergies.
 Frenchies are more susceptible to allergies; therefore, extra measures are needed for the protection of your dog.
 However, each dog reacts differently to particular foods and elements.
-So, you have to find out how does your dog respond to the particular food and environment.
+So, you have to find out how does your dog responds to the particular food and environment.
 The following collar against ticks and fleas are one of the best for Frenchies that provides up to 8 months of protection.